Critical Limb Ischemia: Causes and Treatments

 - Gangrene: Tissue death due to lack of blood supply, leading to blackened or necrotic areas.

-Diagnosis of Critical Limb Ischemia
+How is Critical Limb Ischemia Diagnosed?

 The diagnosis of CLI involves a comprehensive clinical evaluation and diagnostic testing.
 Initial assessment includes a detailed medical history and physical examination focusing on the vascular system.
 Diagnostic procedures may include: